 So I am asking you today to take some steps to let yourself off the leash.

-1. Admit to what you truly want.
-Ask yourself, what am I ashamed to admit that I want?
-2. Admit to why you want that thing, what do you really like about it?
+- Admit to why you want that thing, what do you really like about it?
 The reason why you want something reveals the most about what you actually want.

-3. Ask yourself why you feel it is wrong to want that thing.
-Is it actually bad or wrong to want that thing?
-Why or why not?
-If people influenced you to believe that it was not ok to want, why did they hold that opinion, what were they afraid the result would be?
-4. Question what the flip side of that desire is.
+- Question what the flip side of that desire is.
 What is this desire telling me that I don’t want?
 Another way to discover this is to ask yourself, What am I afraid will happen if I don’t get this thing that I want?
 For example, if I am ashamed that I want fame because I want significance, I may be afraid of insignificance.
 If we know why we think it isn’t ok to want certain things and what we are trying to avoid by going for what we want, we can then alter our perspective about those beliefs and start to release resistance and heal those wounds.

 If we want something desperately, it is because we have so much resistance to the idea of not getting it.
 We feel powerless to get it.
 So we need to release this resistance.
 Hardly anything in this universe is more powerful than the vibration of a clear desire, with no resistance to what is unwanted on the other side of it.
 If we admit to our actual desires, the universe is ten times more likely to provide us with opportunities that actually facilitate our desires.
 Opportunities where our actual desire is the main dish, not the side dish.
 Once we free ourselves to admit to what we want and go for it, we also give others the permission to do the same.
 The result will be a much happier society.
 We will heal our deep, unresolved wounds much quicker.
 Expansion will happen much quicker and we will all be living from a place of authenticity instead of pretense.